 On BBC radio she has written and performed her own comedy series ‘Life with Lederer’ and ‘All Change’ as well as being a panellist on shows such as ‘The News Quiz’, ‘Just a Minute’, ‘Quote...Unquote’, ‘A Good Read’, ‘Open Book’ and ‘Woman’s Hour’.

 Theatre work includes ‘Educating Rita’, and Alan Bleasdale’s ‘Having a Ball’.
 She has been in ‘The Vagina Monologues’, ‘Calendar Girls’, and ‘The Killing of Sister George’, in London's West End.
 This is interspersed with many fringe plays.
 Her first comedy novel ‘Losing It’, published by Pan Macmillan, was nominated for the PG Wodehouse comedy literary prize.
-Helen set up her own Comedy Women In Print Prize (CWIP) in 2018.
-Since then, CWIP has reached its third year with Marian Keyes as patron and enabled many unpublished writers to become published https://comedywomeninprint.co.uk/.
+Helen set up her own Comedy Women In Print Prize (CWIP) in 2018 in order to celebrate and enable witty women’s writing and create a platform for women’s wit - procuring a publishing offer for the winner of the Unpublished Fiction category.
+Since then, CWIP has enabled more than 24 authors to become published.
+Judges include Marian Keyes, Maureen Lipman and Joanna Scanlan.